 All suitable candidates are assessed at the survivors’ eye clinic 34 Military Hospital.

 Signed or thumb print consent is sought and must be obtained with assistance of a local Krio interpreter.
+Where thumb print consent is obtained, a witness is also required.

 The procedure will be undertaken in the survivors facility with the same inter sample cleaning protocol using 10% bleach as previous done in similar bodily fluid sample collection studies.